Gmsh is an open source 3D finite element mesh generator with a built-in CAD

 '

-pip install --force-reinstall --no-cache-dir
+--force-reinstall --no-cache-dir gmsh

 If you use Gmsh please cite the following reference in your work (books, articles, reports, etc.): C. Geuzaine and J.-F. Remacle.
 Gmsh: a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.
 International Journal for Numerical Methods in Engineering 79(11), pp. 1309-1331, 2009.
 You can also cite additional references for specific features and algorithms.